Hensel minimality I: Resplendency

 Let us first rephrase preparation in terms of definability in a certain sublanguage, namely: \begin{defn}[$\Lbas$] Let $\Lbas$ be the language $\{0, +, -\} \cup \{s\cdot \mid s\in \QQ\}$ of $\QQ$-vector spaces on the valued field $K$ (where ``$s\cdot$'' denotes multiplication by $s$), together with the sort $\RV_{I}$ and the map $\rv_{I}$. \end{defn}

-\begin{lem}[Preparation in terms of $\Lbas$] For every (not necessarily definable) $X\subset K$ and every $\QQ$-vector space $A \subset K$, the following are equivalent: \begin{enumerate} \item There exists a finite set $C\subset A$ such that $X$ is $I$-prepared by $C$. \item There exists an $\RV_I$-expansion $\Lebas$ of $\Lbas$ such that $X$ is defined by a quantifier free $\Lebas(A)$-formula. \item There exists an $\RV_I$-expansion $\Lebas$ of $\Lbas$ such that $X$ is defined by a field quantifier free $\Lebas(A)$-formula. \end{enumerate} \end{lem}
+\begin{lem}[Preparation in terms of $\Lbas$] For every (not necessarily definable) $X\subset K$ and every $\QQ$-vector space $A \subset K$, the following are equivalent: \begin{enumerate} \item There exists a finite set $C\subset A$ such that $X$ is $I$-prepared by $C$. \item There exists an $\RV_I$-expansion of $K$ with language $\Lebas \supset \Lbas$ such that $X$ is defined by a quantifier free $\Lebas(A)$-formula. \item There exists an $\RV_I$-expansion of $K$ with language $\Lebas \supset \Lbas$ such that $X$ is defined by a field quantifier free $\Lebas(A)$-formula. \end{enumerate} \end{lem}

 \begin{proof} (2) $\Rightarrow$ (3) is clear.

 (1) $\Rightarrow$ (2): Let us assume that (1) holds and let $C = \{c_1,\ldots,c_k\}$, $f(x) := (\rv_{I}(x-c_1),\ldots,\rv_{I}(x-c_k))$ and $Y := f(X) \subset \RV_{I}^k$.
 Then, because $X$ is $I$-prepared by $C$, $X = f^{-1}(Y)$, and this is quantifier free definable in $\Lbas(A)\cup\{Y\}$.